MetaMask/keyring-api/docs/architecture.md

 The Keyring API supports two different types of flows for handling requests: synchronous and asynchronous.
-The choice of which flow to implement depends on the use case of the Keyring Snap.
+The choice of which flow to implement depends on the use case of the account Snap.

 In general, the asynchronous flow should be used when the request requires user interaction or when the request will take a long time to complete.
 The